What Do Auto Damage Insurance Appraiser Do?

 - Field Property Loss Specialist

-Is There Job Demand for Auto Damage Insurance Appraisers?
+Is There Going to be Demand for Auto Damage Insurance Appraisers?

-In 2016, there was an estimated number of 17,600 jobs in the United States for Auto Damage Insurance Appraiser.
+In the United States, there were 17,600 jobs for Auto Damage Insurance Appraiser in 2016.
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Auto Damage Insurance Appraiser by 2026.
-The BLS estimates 1,500 yearly job openings in this field.
+There will be an estimated 1,500 positions for Auto Damage Insurance Appraiser per year.

 The states with the most job growth for Auto Damage Insurance Appraiser are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Minnesota, Washington, or Ohio.
 These states have the worst job growth for this type of profession.